makrai/notes/bommasani20-contextld-reduction-static-acl.md

   * the most prominent pretrained static embeddings for several years
 * as the contextualized model: BERT, GPT-2 (Radford+ 2019), XLNet (Yang+ 2019),
   RoBERTa (Liu+ 2019b), DistilBERT (Sanh+ 2019)) and, in total,
-  * 9 sets of pretrained weights.
-All models, weights, and naming conventions
+  * 9 sets of pretrained weights

 # 4 Representation Quality